-The possession of a firearm replica or facsimile/imitation/toy a firearm which looks like to a pistol, rifle, shot gun, machine gun, zip gun, BB/pellet gun, compressed air devices, or destructive device or other similar weapon.
+The possession of a firearm replica or facsimile/imitation/toy firearm which looks like a pistol, rifle, shot gun, machine gun, zip gun, BB/pellet gun, compressed air devices, destructive device or other similar weapon.
 A firearm replica or facsimile/imitation/toy firearm does not need to be operable or capable of functioning like a "Firearm" as defined in this Code of Student Conduct.
 The intent of this section is to prevent students from bringing objects to school that look like a "Firearm".
-For the purpose of this section, "Firearm" means any weapon (including a starter gun) which will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; any destructive device or any machine gun.